newby-by/Sprint_2/README.md

 1. The first task:  create a child class by the parent class.
 2. The second task: create two child classes by the parent class.
 3. The third task: using a static method in a class.
+4. The fouth task: using a class method.